regelneef/ForgeBackup/README.md

 * Perform automatic backups of SMP and SSP worlds.
 * Perform manual backups using the /backup command.
 This command can be used by command blocks if you allow it in the config.
 * Basic permissions support to allow anyone or only ops to run backups manually.
-* ForgeBackup is only required to be downloaded on the server or SMP worlds.
+* ForgeBackup is only required to be downloaded on the server for SMP worlds.
 The same download is used for both the client (SSP) and the server.
 * Ability to store backups anywhere via the configuration file.
 * Automatically clean up old backups (disabled by default).
 * Disable certain dimensions from being backed up.
 Don't backup large dimensions that you don't need or want to.